hannahcurran/Concentration-Memory-Game/README.md

 ```
 <br>

 I started out writing this piece of code - it iterates over the collection of card elements (cardEls) using the forEach method.
 For each card (image), it adds a click event listener.
-When a card is clicked, the images flip over for the player.
+When a card is clicked, it checks to see if the game has already been won or if the time has already lapsed, to prevent cards being flipped after the game is over.
+Otherwise, when a card is clicked, the images flip over for the player.
 This checks if the clicked card's index is the same as the index stored in firstGuess.
 If they are the same, it exits the function immediately using return.
 The cards will stay flipped over. <br>

 It gets the card object (clickedCard) associated with the clicked card's index from the cards array and sets the src attribute of the clicked card element to the image of the clickedCard.
 If firstGuess is null, it means this is the first card clicked in this turn.
 So, it stores the index of the clicked card in firstGuess for comparison with the next clicked card.<br>